Best restaurants in Maidstone

 Last on the list, but by no means least is this traditional 17th-century country pub.
 Open daily for lunch and dinner, The Fox and Goose serves quality pub fayre including light bites, sandwiches and larger plates.
 If you’re there on a Tuesday evening, be sure to take advantage of the fantastic Fish n’ Chip Night Offer.
 Consistently rated as one of the best pubs in Maidstone, the Fox and Goose is guaranteed to keep everyone happy – adults and kids alike!

-How to get to Maidstone from Allhallows holiday park
+How to get to Maidstone from Kent Coast Holiday Park

-Maidstone lies 23 miles southwest of Allhallows holiday park - great for a day out!
+Maidstone lies 23 miles southwest of Kent Coast Holiday Park - great for a day out!
 Both public transport and car can get you there in well under an hour.
 To make your way by car, follow the directions below:

-• Head west from Allhallows, take two right turns onto Avery Way and continue for 3.8 miles on the Radcliffe Highway
+• Head west from Kent Coast, take two right turns onto Avery Way and continue for 3.8 miles on the Radcliffe Highway

 • At the roundabout, take the 2nd exit andcontinue on Fenn Street/ A228